a7d-corp/homelab-instance-tailscale-relay/README.md

-# homelab-instance-template
+# homelab-instance-tailscale-relay

-Template repo for managing an instance.
+Config for managing the `tailscale-relay` instance.